California Unemployment Benefits

 To qualify for unemployment benefits in California, applicants must gain eligibility on three parameters set by the EDD.
 The three parameters are- monetary eligibility, job separation, and maintaining eligibility.

-While applying for unemployment insurance in California, applicants must first meet the monetary eligibility requirements.
-The applicants are expected to have earned a minimum wage during the four-quarter base period.
+While applying for Unemployment Insurance in California, applicants must first meet the monetary eligibility requirements.
+The applicants must earn a minimum wage during the four-quarter base period.
 The weekly benefit amount and the maximum benefit amount of the applicant are dependent on the wages earned during the base period.

-To be eligible for unemployment benefits, you must have earned at least:
+To be eligible for unemployment benefits in California, an applicant must have earned at least:

 - $1,300 in the highest earning quarter of your base period, or